 "That's never a good idea, even under the best conditions," Merlin said.

 "Yes, I learned that lesson.
 I'm still learning it.
 I've been here almost a year.
-I'm fairly sure my apartment back home has been cleaned of my belongings and the place leased to someone else by now."
+I'm fairly sure my apartment back home has been cleared of my belongings and the place leased to someone else by now."
 The lynx took a few quick steps to walk beside the wolf.
-"Captain, may I submit an application for your crew?" she asked.
+"Captain, may I apply for your crew?" she asked.
 "I'm afraid I'm not big enough to move much cargo, but everyone will need to eat and I'm familiar with various appetites for herbivore, carnivore and omnivore."

 Merlin nodded.
 "My original plan was to stock the galley and just let everyone prepare their own meals according to their individual tastes, but… if we had regular mealtimes to gather around, I admit that it would help bring the crew together when everyone might just keep to themselves otherwise."